bsakhuja/square-take-home/README.md

         }
 ```
 ## What areas of the app did you focus on?
-I spent the bulk of my time trying to make the UI modular extracting code out to their own files like `EmployeeList` and `EmployeeCell`.
+I spent a good amount of my time trying to make the UI modular extracting code out to their own files like `EmployeeList` and `EmployeeCell`.

+I also dedicated some time to adding comments throughout the code.

 ## What was the reason for your focus?
 What problems were you trying to solve?
-I didn't want `ContentView` to be cluttered.
+For the UI modularization, I didn't want `ContentView` to be cluttered.
 I wanted it to be clear to the reader what exactly was hapening.

+For commenting, I had a similar objective with the UI modularization.
+I wanted anyone who looked at the code to have an easy time making sense of it.

 ## How long did you spend on this project?
 Broke this project into multiple parts over the course of a couple days.
 The breakdown was as follows: